 Wisconsin Cheddar: It Doesn’t Get Any Better

-Sharp Cheddar, white Cheddar—whatever your type of Cheddar—America’s favorite snack cheese was born in England…and perfected in Wisconsin.
+Sharp Cheddar vs. Mild Cheddar vs. White Cheddar—whatever your type of Cheddar cheese—America’s favorite snack cheese was born in England…and perfected in Wisconsin.

 America is a nation of immigrants—the great melting pot—and it stands to reason that our favorite cheese would come from somewhere else.
 No, our favorite is not the one that bears our name.
 “American cheese” (which can’t even legally be called cheese in America unless the word “cheese” is bracketed by “process” and “food”) is a meld of mystery ingredients that are a questionable reflection of the cheese it attempts to imitate: Cheddar.